bsdci/libioc/README.md

 iocage is a jail/container manager amalgamating some of the best features and technologies the FreeBSD operating system has to offer.
 It is geared for ease of use with a simple and easy to understand command syntax.

-This library provides programmatic access to iocage features and jails, while being compatible with iocage-legacy (sh), iocage-zfs and libiocage.
+This library provides programmatic access to iocage features and jails, while being compatible with iocage-legacy, and the current Python 3 version of iocage.

 ## Install